eiffel-community/eiffel-intelligence/wiki/markdown/query.md

 Example:

     // This match an object in the same way as in the previous example.
 And then filter
-    // it and returns eventId that has a path "aggregatedObject.publications[0].eventId".
+    // it and returns eventId that has a path "publications[0].eventId".
-    // aggregatedObject is the name of the aggregated object in the database.

     {
       "criteria": {
-        "object.testCaseExecutions": {
+        "testCaseExecutions": {
           "$elemMatch": {
             "outcome.conclusion": "SUCCESSFUL",
             "outcome.id": "TC5"